0904-mansi/python-sample-vscode-flask-tutorial/README.md

+# Purpose of forking this repo is to try deploying python flask webapp on azure cloud

+you can access it [here](https://flaskwebapp-1.azurewebsites.net/)

 # Python/Flask Tutorial for Visual Studio Code

 * This sample contains the completed program from the tutorial, make sure to visit the link: [Using Flask in Visual Studio Code](https://code.visualstudio.com/docs/python/tutorial-flask).
 Intermediate steps are not included.